AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/review-proofs-dpv/destop-proofing-viewer.md

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+>This article refers to functionality in the standalone product [!DNL Workfront Proof].
 For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-The Desktop Proofing Viewer is designed for proofing interactive content, but you can also use it to proof static and video content.&nbsp;
+The Desktop Proofing Viewer is designed for proofing interactive content, but you can also use it to proof static and video content.

-Unlike the Web Proofing Viewer, the Desktop Proofing Viewer is an application that runs on your workstation.&nbsp;However, you access it from [!DNL Workfront] or from [!DNL Workfront] Proof when you launch proofs, rather than running it as a standalone application (for more informationabout installing the Desktop Proofing Viewer, see [Install the Desktop Proofing Viewer](../../../review-and-approve-work/proofing/use-the-desktop-proofing-viewer/installing-desktop-proofing-viewer.md)).&nbsp;
+Unlike the Web Proofing Viewer, the Desktop Proofing Viewer is an application that runs on your workstation.
+However, you access it from [!DNL Workfront] or from [!DNL Workfront Proof] when you launch proofs, rather than running it as a standalone application (for more informationabout installing the Desktop Proofing Viewer, see [Install the Desktop Proofing Viewer](../../../review-and-approve-work/proofing/use-the-desktop-proofing-viewer/installing-desktop-proofing-viewer.md)).

 ## Comparing the Desktop Proofing Viewer to Other Proofing Viewers